kmmbvnr/viewflow-docs-v1/docs/forms_templatetags.rst

 {% form %}
 ==========

-Renders material desing styled form.
+Renders the form.

 Options:

 * `form` - form instance to render, if not specified, takes from from `form` context variable
-* `layout` - form layout object, by default first from `layout` then `view.layout` context variable
+* `layout` - the layout object, by default takes first from `layout` then `view.layout` context variable
 * `template` - template to render a form, default 'material/form.html'